omarrusso23/javaschoolexam/README.md

 * Make sure your code can be built and all tests are green (example command: "mvn clean install")
 * Commit and push all changes to your repository
-* Configure the [Bitbucket Pipelines](https://support.atlassian.com/bitbucket-cloud/docs/get-started-with-bitbucket-pipelines/) to deploy your maven project
+* Configure the [Bitbucket Pipelines](https://support.atlassian.com/bitbucket-cloud/docs/get-started-with-bitbucket-pipelines/) to deploy your maven project(use maven template for creating your pipelines)
 * Add your name to the README.md under Result section
 * Check that the latest pipeline shows green build.
 We will not accept your solution if it is red.
 Also check that all 33 tests are passed in the pipeline.
 * Send us an email with the link to your repository.
 Be aware that the build must be green all the time after you send us the link